Signing the accommodation contract

 - The date of payment for the rent and related charges

-- Procedures for departure and the notice period to be respected in order to terminate the rental contract.
+- Procedures for departure and the notice period to be respected to terminate the rental contract.

-The inventory (known in French as l’état des lieux) is a document which is included as an appendix to the rental contract.
+The inventory (known in French as l’état des lieux) is a document that is included as an appendix to the rental contract.
 It must be completed in your presence.
 It specifies the state of the accommodation when you arrive.
 When you leave, a new inventory will be carried out.
-The comparison of these two documents will determine the amount of your deposit (la caution) which will be returned to you.
-The landlord may deduct from the deposit the costs of any repairs for which the tenant is responsible and/or any costs which have not been paid (late rent payments, household waste tax etc.).
+Comparing these two documents will determine the amount of your deposit (la caution) that will be returned to you.
+The landlord may deduct from the deposit the costs of any repairs for which the tenant is responsible and/or any costs which have not been paid (late rent payments, household waste tax, etc.).
 The maximum deadline for the return of the deposit by the landlord is 2 months after the tenant has returned the keys.

 Students admitted to a flat or apartment undertake to:

-- Pay their rent and charges in accordance with the terms of the contract;
+- Pay their rent and charges under the terms of the contract;

 - Provide proof of a rental insurance policy when the landlord requests this;